verkhovin/tshirt-planning/README.md

 # T-Shirt Planning (Scrum) Poker

-This app allows you to estimate issues with your teammates remotely without any initial setup, loading user stories or signing in.
+This app allows you to estimate issues with your teammates remotely without any initial setup, loading user stories, or signing in.

 ![Main Screen](.repo/mainscreen.png?raw=true)
 [Try it in demo room](https://verkhovin.github.io/poker/rooms/1)

-So far, only T-Shirt sizing estimates are available as I use only them at work.
-I'm looking forward to finding time to implement other types of estimates there (story points primarily).
+Only T-Shirt sizing estimates are available so far.

 You can read more about scrum poker and T-Shirt sizes [here](https://www.c-sharpcorner.com/article/agile-story-point-estimation-techniques-t-shirt-sizing/#:~:text=What%20is%20T%2Dshirt%20sizing,%2C%20M%2C%20L%2C%20XL).